Mohamed Hadid: Personal life

-Hadid identifies as an American-Palestinian.

 Hadid's first marriage was with Mary Butler, with whom he had two daughters, Alana Hadid and Marielle Hadid.
 He and Butler ended their marriage in 1992.

 From 1994 until their divorce in 2000, he was married to the Dutch model Yolanda Hadid, née Van den Herik.
 They had three children, who all became models: Gigi (born 1995), Bella (born 1996), and Anwar (born 1999).
 After his marriage ended, he had a brief relationship with a woman that ended with the birth of his youngest daughter, Aydan Nix.

 In 2014, Hadid was engaged to Shiva Safai, a model and businesswoman.
 She was born in Iran and raised in Norway, and at age 19, moved to Los Angeles with her family.
 Safai, who is 33 years his junior, began to appear in E! reality show, Second Wives Club in 2017.
 As of December 2019, Hadid and Safai had split.

-Hadid is a dual Jordanian-American citizen.
-He does not consider himself a devout Muslim but does not drink or smoke and fasts during Ramadan.
+Hadid does not consider himself a devout Muslim but does not drink or smoke and fasts during Ramadan.
 He has never drunk alcohol, although he does have a 5,000-bottle wine cellar, including some from his own Beverly Hills winery.